 Residents of the Verde Valley need to be prepared to take quick action in the event of a fast-moving fire.
 This is particularly true for areas like the Village of Oak Creek, Cornville, and Sedona where there are limited exit routes.

 It is critically important for you to recognize that you have personal responsibility for making your property safe and for preparing to respond to a wildfire.
 We urge you to take steps now to prepare for seasonal threats.
-Scroll down for a detailed list of resources to help you prepare.

 A July 28 2020 article in azcentral.com documented that many of the smaller communities in the American West have a higher wildfire hazard potential than Paradise, California.
 Paradise was completely burned to the ground by a 2018 fire.
 Included below is a screenshot of the article analyzing Sedona’s wildfire hazard potential.
 Please note the following: